 These gorgeous pink homemade strawberry marshmallows are surprisingly easy to make, and perfect for s’mores, hot chocolate, and Valentine treats!

-The best homemade marshmallows are light as air, fluffy, and perfectly sweetened.
-I remember my mom making homemade marshmallows once for Easter when I was 9 or 10, and it seemed like such a long and difficult process.
-The marshmallows were delicious, but what I remember most was how hard they were too make and how frustrated my mom got.
+The best homemade marshmallows are light as air, fluffy, and perfectly sweet.
+I still remember my mom making them for Easter when I was about 9 or 10.
+The marshmallows were incredible, but what stuck with me most was how complicated the process seemed — and how frustrated she got along the way.

-Since then, I’ve been experimenting with different flavors of marshmallows, and these homemade strawberry marshmallows are some of my favorites.
-They’re light and fluffy, perfectly sweetened, and have a great strawberry flavor that’s noticeable without being overwhelming.
+Ever since, I’ve been experimenting with different flavors, and these homemade strawberry marshmallows are at the top of my list.
+They’re soft, fluffy, perfectly sweet, and packed with just the right amount of strawberry flavor — noticeable without being overpowering.

 How To Make Strawberry Marshmallows

-Preparation – Line a 9×9 baking sheet with plastic wrap and then dust it completely with powdered sugar.
+Prep the Pan– Line a 9×9 baking dish with plastic wrap, then generously dust it with powdered sugar to prevent sticking.

-Blend – Using a mixer or food processor, blend the strawberries until they are completely smooth.
-Pour the blended strawberries into the bowl of a stand mixer and then sprinkle gelatin over the mixture.
-Then mix in the gelatin until is has blended with the strawberries.
+Blend the Strawberries– Using a blender or food processor, puree the strawberries until completely smooth.
+Pour the puree into the bowl of a stand mixer, sprinkle the gelatin over the top, and stir until fully combined.

-Mix – To combine everything together you’ll want to use the whisk attachment on your mixer.
-With the mixer on low speed, carefully and slowly pour the hot sugar mixture down the side of the bowl and into the strawberry mixture.
-After you have added the entire sugar mixture, increase the mixer’s speed to high and beat for an additional 10-12 minutes.
+Mix Until Fluffy- Using the whisk attachment, start your mixer on low and slowly pour the hot sugar mixture down the side of the bowl.
+Once combined, increase the speed to high and beat for 10–12 minutes.

-Pour & Set – Scoop the strawberry marshmallow mixture from the bowl and into the plastic-lined pan.
-Spread the mixture evenly in the pan and then let it sit for 4 hours.
-Cut the marshmallows into cubes and then roll them in powdered sugar.
+Pour and Set– Spread the marshmallow mixture evenly into your prepared pan and let it set for about 4 hours.
+Once firm, cut into cubes and roll each piece in powdered sugar.

 Recipe Tips